 M&A Process

-Due Diligence Checklist for M&A Transactions
+M&A Due Diligence Checklist for Buyers and Sellers

-Due diligence is where deals get confirmed — or fall apart.
+Due diligence is where deals get confirmed 鈥?or fall apart.
 This checklist covers the areas buyers investigate most thoroughly in lower-middle-market transactions.

-Buyer & seller resource10 min read
+Buyer & seller resource12 workstreamsTemplate-style guide

 Key Takeaways